DeepikaAa1003/UsedCarsValuePredictionML/README.md

      * Car images are updated according to Car Make selected
      * Estimation of used car price is show in £ and USD, based on the XGB regressor
      * Graph of selected Car Make is updated.
 User then can change options for year, model, fuel type and transmission to visualize the range of the price data
+* The reset button will reset the estimation of the pricing

 ![Figure7](images/Image7.GIF)